• Home

 Instructions

-• Prepare the grinder attachment: Place the meat grinder attachment in the freezer at least 1 hour (or up to overnight) in advance of using.
+- Prepare the grinder attachment: Place the meat grinder attachment in the freezer at least 1 hour (or up to overnight) in advance of using.
 I have found the 3 hour mark to be perfect.
 Line a baking sheet with freezer paper or plastic wrap for easy clean up.
+(SEE NOTES)

-• Cut the steaks: Cut the steaks into roughly 1 ½’’ cubes.
-Spread the cubes of beef in an evenly distributed, single layer on the prepared baking sheet.
-Place the tray of beef in the freezer for 30 minutes.
+- Cut the steaks into cubes: Cut the steaks into roughly 1 ½’’ cubes.
+Spread the cubes of beef in an evenly distributed, single layer on the parchment-lined baking sheet.
+Place the tray of beef in the freezer for 20-30 minutes.
+(SEE NOTES)

-• While the beef is chilling, prepare a bowl to hold the ground beef: Fill a large bowl with ice and add a little bit of water.
+- While the beef is chilling, prepare a bowl to hold the ground beef: Fill a large bowl with ice and add a little bit of water.
 Insert a smaller bowl on top of the ice to catch the meat as it comes out of the grinder.
-THIS STEP IS IMPERATIVE.
-You need to keep your meat cold!
+(Why?
+THIS STEP IS IMPERATIVE for food safety.
+You need to keep your meat cold!)

 Notes